yeastrc/mason/README.md

 # Mason
-### A JavaScript and SVG widget for viewing features of sequences
+### A JavaScript widget for viewing sequence features and annotations

 Mason Viewer - Javascript